 Widespread change in 2020 has been a consistently defining feature of what has arguably been one of the most inconsistent years to date.
 The coronavirus pandemic, greater emphasis on issues of diversity and inclusion, and an upcoming US presidential election are all impacting the ways in which we connect in society.
 Apps have the unique capacity to enhance a wide range of daily functions as well as to evolve relatively quickly to meet new needs.
+Choosing websites best for downloads for your PC and other appliances can be a tricky choice, however websites such as Fileproton allow you to download a wide range of apps and software for all of your technology needs.
 It should come as no surprise then that novel shifts in app technology have come about in the wake of cultural and societal shifts.
 Below are some of the ways in which current apps reflect a changing world.

 As consumers were challenged to make the most of life under quarantine, health and fitness app downloads increased by 46% globally during the first half of 2020.
 This surge in popularity has challenged developers to grab market share by creating innovative apps that advance well-being.
 The new Amazon Halo band and fitness app, for example, was developed this year and is currently available by invitation only.
 The technology encourages lifestyle change and includes a range of cutting-edge features.
 Subscribers can determine their body fat percentage by using 3D body scans and gain feedback on their emotional state through voice command technology.